CS-433/ml-project-2-radioactiv/generate_font/README.md

 5. Review the Font
     Check the generated font in the `temp_out/` directory.
 You can install the font on your system to use it in text editors, design software, or other applications.
-Or you can use the extracted glyphs for any handwriting recognition task.
+Or you can use the extracted glyphs for any other task.

 Remarks:

 - glyph_**i** in the extracted_glyphs directory will always be associated to the **ith** element defined in the unicode to character mapping.

 - when filling the templates, try to not get too close from the border (specically the bottom of the square) otherwise your glyph will be truncated.
+- make sure the filled names templates are in the order they were generated.
+- **Glyphs are extracted in the same order the small boxes are created which means left to right and top to bottom.**

 ![Font example](img/font_preview.png "Optional Title")